Astro-099/AstroLabs/README.md

 - See [CONTRIBUTING.md](CONTRIBUTING.md) for how to contribute CasaOS Apps in Docker Compose format.

+  > [!IMPORTANT]
-  **IMPORTANT**: Your PR must be *well tested* on your own CasaOS first.
+  > Your PR must be *well tested* on your own CasaOS first.
 This is the mandatory first step for your submission.

 - Check our discord for which issues you can help with:
   [Join our Discord Here](dsc.gg/astrolabs)